edgedb/edgedb/docs/stdlib/net.rst

 Net
 ===

-The ``net`` module contains types and functions for network-related operations in EdgeDB.
+The ``net`` module provides an interface for performing network-related operations directly from EdgeDB.
+It is useful for integrating with external services, fetching data from APIs, or triggering webhooks as part of your database logic.

 .. list-table::
   :class: funcoptable